Bravo Telecom Reviews & Service Offerings

 Bravo Telecom is HQ in Montreal, Quebec.
 Their motto is clients are what matter the most to them.
 They currently only provide service throughout the general Montreal area.

-Bravo offers 6 month or 1 year plans, as well as a no contract plans.
+Bravo offers 6 month or 1-year plans, as well as a no-contract plan.
 For $36.95 per month, the Performance 5 high-speed cable plan will get you unlimited data usage (subject to the standards of residential use in terms and conditions), download speeds of 5 Mbps and upload speeds of 1 Mbps.
 This price is with no contract.
 There are also no additional dry loop fees.
 If you take the six month or one-year contract, the price drops to $33.87 per month.
-There is however a starter kit which must be purchased for $$99.
+There is, however, a starter kit which must be purchased for $99.
 The starter kit includes the activation fees, equipment setup, modem rental, etc.